 Below a portfolio of collages created from images of dancing this particular poem.
 An image of Adi Da in the room helped me to connect with his energy through a visual as well as through his word.

 2004 During an artist’s residency at Oxford House in London I went back to devised work, juxtaposing the exploration of oneness through Adi Da’s poetry and the sense of separateness in a rather comical way.
-I developed two solo pieces called “The Poodle Badge Jumper and the Mystery” and “The Ultimate Attraction” which were performed at Oxford House and other venues in London.
-Below is a work-in-progress video:
+I developed two solo pieces called “The Poodle Badge Jumper and the Mystery” and “The Ultimate Attraction” which were performed at Oxford House and other venues in and near London.

 2007 I participated as dancer and film maker in “The Mummery Book” by Adi Da Samra and I developed a unique role in the piece, embodying the deeply esoteric elements of the text which did not relate to any of the ‘characters’ on stage, but were expressions of transcendental reality itself